Additive and geometric transversality of fractal sets in the integers: Introduction

 \subsection{Acknowledgements}

-The authors extend a debt of gratitude to Pablo Shmerkin and Mark Pollicott, whose insightful questions led to improvements in the formulations of Theorems \ref{thm_1} and \ref{thm_2}.
-The third author is supported by the National Science Foundation under grant number DMS~1901453.
+The authors extend a debt of gratitude to Pablo Shmerkin and Mark Pollicott, whose insightful questions led to improvements in early formulations of \cref{mainthm_integer_sumsets}, and to Sam Chow for help with \cref{subsec_polynomial}.
+We also thank Vicente Saavedra Araya who pointed out a mistake in an earlier draft of this paper.
+The third author is supported by the Swiss National Science Foundation under grant number TMSGI2-211214.